 Completed an AAS degree: Your credits will transfer on a course-by-course basis unless your degree is covered by a specific 2Plus program.
 These 2Plus programs are specifically negotiated agreements between UNC Greensboro and certain NC community colleges.
 Degree options include early childhood education and nursing degrees at UNCG.

 If you have an in-progress AA or AS degree from an NC community college with at least 16 completed credits, consider the Reverse Transfer program.
 This allows you to earn your associate degree while completing courses for your 4-year degree at UNCG.
 For more details about Reverse Transfer, contact our office.

-You may transfer up to 64 credits from a community college and an unlimited number of credits from an accredited, 4-year university.
+Transfering from a private or non-NC school?
 Your credits will transfer on a course-by-course basis.
-Check your institution and coursework on the Transfer Equivalency Search website to get an idea of which courses will transfer.
+Check your institution and coursework on the UNCG Transfer Credit Planner to get an idea of which courses will transfer.